Lavon Affair: Operation commenced

 Aman decided to activate the network in the spring of 1954.
 On 2 July, the cell detonated bombs at a post office in Alexandria, and on 14 July, it bombed the libraries of the U.S. Information Agency in Alexandria and Cairo, and a British-owned theater.
 The homemade bombs, consisting of bags containing acid placed over nitroglycerine, were inserted into books and placed on the shelves of the libraries just before closing time.
 Several hours later, as the acid ate through the bags, the bombs would explode.
 They did little damage to the targets and caused no injuries or deaths.

 Before the group began the operation, Israeli agent Avri Elad (Avraham Seidenberg) was sent to oversee the operations.
 Elad assumed the identity of Paul Frank, a former SS officer with Nazi underground connections.
 Avri Elad allegedly informed the Egyptians, resulting in the Egyptian intelligence agency following a suspect to his target, the Rio Theatre, where a fire engine was standing by.
 Egyptian authorities arrested this suspect, Philip Natanson, when his bomb accidentally ignited prematurely in his pocket.
 Having searched his apartment, they found incriminating evidence and names of accomplices to the operation.

-Several suspects were arrested, including Egyptian Jews and undercover Israelis.
+Eleven suspects were arrested by the Egyptian State Security, including Egyptian Jews and undercover Israelis.
 Elad and Colonel Dar managed to escape.
-Two suspects, Yosef Carmon and Israeli Meir Max Bineth, committed suicide in prison.
+Two suspects, Yosef Carmon and Israeli Meir Max Bineth, died by suicide in prison.